eusoubrasileiro/stocks/README.md

 ## Stocks Prediction
 System for Stock Inefficiency Identification and Movement Prediction

-Several tentatives by my head and experience on financial market.
+Several tentatives by my head, lots of learning and a little experience on financial market.
 Have used from sklearn, tensorflow to pytorch.
 Binary options, future contracts and stocks.
 Pandas and written a bunch of code starting in April 2018.
 Have used Metatrader 5 since I figure out my own backtest engine was too much risk and after too many failures.